 Required State Level Evaluation and data in Legislation: The Agency of Education will be expected to report at a minimum on program and student activities and outcomes data on an annual basis.
-Consistent with the Task Force Report and in accordance with 16 V.S.A. § 4018, applicants will need to meet the following reporting requirements in accordance with AOE standards:
+Consistent with the Task Force Report and in accordance with 16 V.S.A. § 4018, applicants will need to meet the following reporting requirements in accordance with AOE standards.

 - Demographic data

 - Child and youth outcome data

 - Children, youth, family, and community partner feedback

-- Data from program quality assessments, such as the Youth Program Quality

-Assessment Tool developed by the Weikart Center for Youth Program Quality or

-other quality assessment tool proposed by the State
+- Data from program quality assessments, such as the Youth Program Quality Assessment Tool developed by the Weikart Center for Youth Program Quality or other quality assessment tool proposed by the State

 - Number of programs

 - Location of programs

-- Dosage (# of days/week, weeks/year, hours/week)
+- Dosage (of days/week, weeks/year, hours/week)

 - Type/Content of Programs

 - Costs to families

 - Youth Engagement and Leadership

 - Program improvement plans including program changes based on child, youth, family and community partner feedback

-Duration: For Comprehensive Afterschool Centers, the minimum number of program days required in the first year is 100, with the goal of achieving at least 150 days of program by year three.
-For all applications, award amounts must reflect a reasonable and necessary cost for days of program proposed.
+Duration: For individual programs, there is no minimum number of program days required.
+Award amounts must reflect a reasonable and necessary cost for days of program proposed.

 Fees: As a publicly administered program, the AOE supports services that are free, in line with legislative intent and Absolute Priority 3 of this grant.
 For all grant-funded activities and services, no afterschool participant shall be turned away from awarded programs based on economic disadvantage and/or inability to pay.
-If a proposal charges any fees, the rates and options must be listed proving that access and equity for all participants is assured.
+Programs that intend to have a fee structure must demonstrate how they will meet that expectation.